joechu1/streaming-ml-product-recommendation/README.md

 [simple-startup](https://github.com/jshook/simple-startup).
 To start the entire asset run `./startup all` for other options run `./startup`

+## Requirements:

+Probably needs at least m5.xlarge, tried m5.large but doesn't seem to be enough memory.

 ## Manual Usage:

 ### Prep the files: